General University Policies

 General Expectations of Baylor Students

-While attending Baylor, a student is expected to obey the laws of the United States, the State of Texas, and municipalities, or, if studying abroad, the laws of other countries.
-A student is also expected to obey the rules, regulations, and policies established by Baylor University.
-“Attending” is defined as all persons taking courses at the University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
-Persons who are not officially enrolled for a particular term but who have a continuing relationship with the University or who have been notified of their acceptance for admission are considered to be “attending” the University.
+Under the Student Conduct Code, all Baylor students are expected to obey the laws of the United States, the state of Texas, and municipalities, or, if studying abroad, the laws of other countries.
+Students are also expected to obey the rules, regulations, and policies established by Baylor University.
+These expectations apply to all persons taking courses at or through the University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
+Persons who are not officially enrolled for a particular term at the University but who have a continuing relationship with the University or who have been notified of their acceptance for admission, including admission into any Baylor University Pre-College Program, may also be held to these standards.
+Persons who submit falsified information or omit required information on any document for admission to the University or University programs will also be held to these standards.

-Each student is responsible for learning about and adhering to the Baylor University Student Code of Conduct.
-The Division of Student Life attempts to ensure that the student code of conduct is communicated to all students through various means.
+Each student is responsible for learning about and adhering to the Baylor University Student Conduct Code.
+The Division of Student Life attempts to ensure that the Student Conduct Code is communicated to all students through various means.
 However, the student is responsible to the University for his or her conduct that violates University policies.
-Moreover, should a student witness a violation of University policies on the part of other students, the student is responsible for reporting that violation to the appropriate University official.
+This code and its procedures apply from the time that a person is notified of his or her acceptance for admission to the University, including admission into any Baylor University Pre-College Program, through his or her receipt of a diploma or other credential.
+Moreover, should a student witness a violation of University policies on the part of other students, the student is responsible for reporting that violation to an appropriate University official (e.g., Judicial Affairs administrators, Office of Academic Integrity administrator, Campus Living & Learning staff, Baylor University Police Department, etc.).

 Change of Address and Telephone Number